MSc/Postgraduate Diploma/Postgraduate Certificate Human Resource Management

 Careers / Further study

-Our intensive Masters equips you with the professional knowledge and skills you will need to make an immediate contribution in an HR role, or (if you are already employed within the field) to take your career to a more senior level.
+Our intensive Master's equips you with the professional knowledge and skills you will need to make an immediate contribution in a people profession role, or (if you're already employed within the field) to take your career to a more senior level).

-Recent employers include Avon & Somerset Constabulary, British American Tobacco, Barclays Bank, Colgate Palmolive, Deloitte, KPMG, L'Oréal (Paris), the National Health Service, Nestlé, and Towers Watson plc.
+Recent employers include Avon and Somerset Constabulary, British American Tobacco, Barclays Bank, Colgate Palmolive, Deloitte, KPMG, L'Oréal (Paris), the National Health Service, Nestlé, and Towers Watson plc.

 We prepare you for advancing in your career in a number of ways, including:

-- a six or ten-week placement in a local organisation (on the full-time route)
+- a ten-week placement in a local organisation (on the full-time route).